PETA Theater Center Manila

 PETA, or the Philippine Educational Theater Association, is one of the Philippines' defining theater institutions, known for work that connects performance, education, community, and social transformation.
 Founded in 1967 by Cecile Guidote-Alvarez, PETA has long treated theater not only as entertainment, but as a way of shaping civic imagination, artistic practice, and public conversation.

-On Unsaulicited, PETA appears as both a venue and a cultural force.
-The coverage collected here follows productions staged at or connected to the PETA Theater Center, especially works that speak to labor, memory, politics, music, identity, and the continuing life of Philippine theater.
+PETA appears here as both a venue and a cultural force.
+The coverage follows productions staged at or connected to the PETA Theater Center, especially works that speak to labor, memory, politics, music, identity, and the continuing life of Philippine theater.

-A full Unsaulicited review of ENDO as a rhythmic, symbolic, and deeply felt stage retelling at PETA Theater Center.
+A full review of ENDO as a rhythmic, symbolic stage retelling at PETA Theater Center.

 A review of Floy Quintos' politically charged play as it found a renewed home on the PETA stage.